shelleyhoover/UPP4652021/Lessons/Lesson3.md

 The purpose of this homework is not to be laborious, but to allow students to explore both tools before creating their AGOL Project.

-#Deliverable:Project log with URLs to application and story map, including the following information:
+**Deliverable:** Project log with URLs to application and story map, including the following information:

 **1) Story Map:**
-     - Explain which template (Configurable App or StoryBuilder Quick Start) you chose, or why you chose to build from “scratch”.
+     -In the project log, explain which template (Configurable App or StoryBuilder Quick Start) you chose, or why you chose to build from “scratch”.
 (Brief, 1-2 sentences)

-       *Story Map must include:
+      - *Story Map must include:*
 	- At least one web map
 	- At least one immersive section.
 For the purposes of this homework, “immersive section” includes:
 	  - If using StoryBuilder from scratch, use Block Palette Immersive Section options: Slideshow, SideCacar, and Map tour